 Passionate about dogs helping humans, Sarah was a pioneer in volunteering with her own ‘reading and visiting dogs’ via R.E.A.D & Pets as Therapy, becoming a regional P.A.T dog assessor in 2005.
 Since 2015, Sarah has been instrumental in developing and co-ordinating the canine assessment and volunteer training for an educational canine assisted therapy scheme in west Wales.

 Carol works with Sarah on the training field.
-She continues to manage a children's charity and for some years experienced first-hand how canine assisted therapy improves the lives and well-being of people of all ages, especially children.
-Carol is completing her Canine Behaviour & Canine Coaching Professional Accredited Diplomas.
+Carol has completed her Canine Behaviour & Canine Coaching Professional Accredited Diplomas.
+In her spare time she continues to manage a children's charity and for some years experienced first-hand how canine assisted therapy improves the lives and well-being of people of all ages, especially children

 From 2015 to 2019 Carol managed an educational canine assisted therapy volunteer programme with 80 participating schools, libraries and colleges across Wales.
 Carol has developed our online and sister training business for canine assisted therapy www.therapydogtraining.co.uk